 NP 401.
 Internship - 6-12 hours.
 The student spends 300 to 600 hours learning management practice in a nonprofit agency/recreational agency under the direction of a professional.
 Prerequisite: Senior completed all major requirements.
-Permission of instructor, division dean, and Chief Academic Officer.
+Permission of instructor, division dean, and Vice President of Academic Affairs.
 Spring.